Kemi101/Kemi101/README.md

 ### Hi there 👋

 <!--
-`README.md` (this file) appears on your GitHub profile.

-Hi, I'm a data student, currently on a data analysis course.
+README.md Hi, I'm a data student, currently on a data analysis course.

 Here are some ideas to get you started: